-We are in a difficult and troubled time of civilization.
-Economic crisis, pandemics, and loss of loved ones shake the emotions of any individual.
-Emotions are part of life and are charged with energies – many negative.
+We are living in a challenging and troubled time of civilization.
+Economic crises, pandemics, and the loss of loved ones disrupt the emotions of individuals.
+Emotions are an inherent part of life and can carry various energies, often negative.

-Even the most subtle emotion can affect our health.
-Just observe how a person who has a more positive outlook on life is usually healthier too.
-It works like an energy cycle: an illness affects the emotional, which affects health even more.
-But the starting point can be the energy you emanate yourself.
+Even the most subtle emotion can impact our health.
+Just observe how individuals with a more positive outlook on life are generally healthier as well.
+It operates like an energy cycle: an illness affects emotions, which in turn further affects health.
+However, the starting point can be the energy you emit yourself.

-Maintaining positive energy doesn’t mean ignoring problems, but working your emotions in your favor.
-Here’s how to spot them and make a real-life change.
+Maintaining positive energy doesn’t imply ignoring problems, but rather working with your emotions to your advantage.
+Here’s how to recognize them and bring about a real-life change.

 Identify your emotions

-Emotion is an affective state that arises as an immediate reaction to a stimulus.
+An emotion is an affective state that emerges as an immediate response to a stimulus.

 Positive emotions

-Positive emotions are those that stimulate the emergence of equally positive feelings.
-They are stimulated by attitudes considered pleasant by the individual.
-In short, they occur when the individual perceives and feels something beneficial in a short period of time.
-Some of them are enthusiasm, hope, acceptance, motivation, and happiness.
+Positive emotions are those that elicit equally positive feelings.
+They are triggered by attitudes that individuals find pleasant.
+In essence, they occur when individuals perceive and experience something beneficial within a short period.
+Some examples of positive emotions include enthusiasm, hope, acceptance, motivation, and happiness.

 Negative emotions

-Emotions considered negative are the immediate reactions to a moment considered unpleasant for the individual.
-Regret, worry, despair, frustration, disappointment, shame, and stress are some examples.
+Negative emotions are immediate reactions to moments that individuals perceive as unpleasant.
+Regret, worry, despair, frustration, disappointment, shame, and stress are examples of such emotions.

 Take the time for self-reflection

 We are the result of what we think and feel.
-It is therefore necessary to understand what emotions are going through inside you.
-How do you react to a serious situation in your life?
-Which factor marked so much that it brings intense emotion to this day?
+Therefore, it is crucial to comprehend the emotions we harbor within ourselves.
+How do you respond to a significant situation in your life?
+What factor has left such a profound impact that it still evokes intense emotions to this day?

 Self-reflection causes us to get rid of those thoughts considered “inflexible”, of limiting beliefs that never seem to change.
 However, the human being is naturally flexible – this possibility to change makes the individual evolve.